 - Read and follow the ACT Test Administration Manual for State and District Testing (Accommodations), and Timing Code 6 FAQs.

 - Review Success for You and Your Students to avoid issues of testing with accommodations.

 - Complete and return the Test Administration Forms for the ACT Test (Accommodations, Paper).

-- Makeup and emergency ACT accommodations testing windows are available for students due to rare cases (absence or long-term illness) that occur during the initial accommodated test window.
+- ACT accommodations testing windows two and three are available for students due to rare cases (absence or long-term illness) that occur during the initial accommodated test window.
 See the Schedule of Events for dates.
 Accommodations requests must be submitted by the deadlines in the Schedule of Events.